Board-Folk/MegaCD-Connect-BD-Remake/README.md

 It is to replace the 837-8327-01 IC BD MEGA-CD CONNECT BD with a failed ASIC to the older Logic version of the board that has the Peel IC.

+The board is not a clone, rather a remake as i do not have access to an original logic board version to do an exact replica of traces.

 ** UNTESTED **

 ( PCB's have been ordered, will update with results )